intel/thermal_daemon/README.txt

 (It will give error for systemd configuration, but ignore) cp data/thermald.conf /etc/init/
 3.
+If using upstart
 	Use "sudo start thermald" to start
 	Use "sudo stop thermald" to stop

+If using systemd, use
+- start service
+	sudo systemctl start thermald.service
+- Get status
+	sudo systemctl status thermald.service
+- Stop service
+	sudo systemctl stop thermald.service

 -------------------------------------------